Crowdfunding Real Estate Isn’t Just For Millionaires Anymore. Could It Be For You?

 Directing money toward community

 Small Change, however, is raising more than just capital.
-It’s a crowdfunding platform that backs real estate development projects only if they benefit underserved communities.
-Picker defines these communities in broad terms, as “places that would benefit and be transformed by” an investment.
-She also invests in historic districts, low-income neighborhoods, and places where affordable housing is scarce.
+It’s a crowdfunding platform that backs real estate development projects in “places that would benefit and be transformed by” an investment.
+This could mean investments in historic districts, low-income neighborhoods, and places where affordable housing is scarce.

 It also means that, in addition to financial returns, many Small Change investors are seeking investments that align with their values.
 It’s not something easy to quantify—and that’s where the Change Index comes in.
 The index is Small Change’s proprietary system for measuring a project’s viability in terms of transportation, the environment, and economic inclusiveness.
 For instance, a project is given a transportation score that reflects access to walking, cycling, and public transportation.
 The Buvinger Building earned an overall score of 9.5 out of 10 on the Change Index.
 Projects must earn at least a 7 to be considered as offerings on the platform.